ruthhinkle/multi-year-stock-analysis/README.md

 ## Repository Contents
 * VBA Script
+* Images
     * Screenshot for 2014 data
     * Screenshot for 2015 data
     * Screenshot for 2016 data